jonathanslenders/asyncio-redis/docs/pages/examples.rst

 The :class:`Connection <asyncio_redis.Connection>` class
 --------------------------------------------------------

-The :class:`Connection <asyncio_redis.Connection>` class will take care of your connection and will automatically reconnect, using a new transport, when the connection drops.
+A :class:`Connection <asyncio_redis.Connection>` instance will take care of the connection and will automatically reconnect, using a new transport when the connection drops.
+This connection class also acts as a proxy to at :class:`RedisProtocol <asyncio_redis.RedisProtocol>` instance; any Redis command of the protocol can be called directly at the connection.

 .. code:: python